PlanterApp/planter_blog/content/posts/herb-garden-winter/index.md

 Your first instinct might be to just hack down every little bit of greenery that’s left on your herb plants.
 Before you do, note that some herbs are perennial and some are annual.
 Annual herbs such as basil and cilantro will typically die off in cold winters.
 Biennials such as dill and parsley may come back next season, but they are typically grown and harvested as annuals.
 Perennials such as thyme, oregano, mint, and sage can often survive a winter, depending on the variety, how cold your winters get, and the soil conditions.
 Since annuals die off in winter, you might opt to harvest them out completely when freezes are in the forecast.

-You might also be tempted to hack back your perennial herbs, but you’ll want to proceed more cautiously.
-While perennial herbs can often benefit from pruning in early fall several weeks before your first frost, if you mow them down just before winter they might not be able to heal and come back next season.
-A good general rule of thumb is to not harvest more than ⅓ of the plant and don’t cut too far down on the stems.
+You might also be tempted to hack back your perennial herbs to harvest as much as you can, but you’ll want to proceed more cautiously.
+While perennial herbs can often benefit from pruning in early fall several weeks before your first frost, if you harvest too aggressively before winter they might not be able to heal and come back next season.
+A good general rule of thumb is to not harvest more than ⅓ of the plant (personally, I'd go even lighter) and don’t cut too far down on the stems.

-Harvesting your herbs is probably the simplest approach, although you might end up with a glut of herbs to use up.
+Harvesting your herbs is probably the simplest approach (other than doing nothing), but you'll likely end up with a glut of herbs to use up.
 Try drying your excess herbs or chopping them up and freezing them in ice cube trays topped off with water or oil.

 ![A hand holding harvested sage with a sage plant in the background](sage-harvest.jpg)